New For 2018-19

 - The University charges a monthly service charge beginning on October 15, and every month thereafter on the outstanding balance for your Fall fees.
 For Winter term fees, interest will be charged after February 15.

 How is my OSAP released to me?

-You must be registered in a full-time course load in each term of study in order to receive your OSAP funds.
-You cannot average your course load between terms.
+You must be registered in a full-time course load in each term to receive your OSAP funds.
 The OSAP minimum course loads are:

 - Undergraduate Students: 1.5 credits per term